sJacob714/IAML-Coursework1/README.md

 * If a particular hyperparameter or setting for an algorithm is not specified in the question, it is implied that you use the default sklearn settings
 * Unless you are requested to implement something yourself you can use the provided sklearn or numpy functions
 * For questions where we ask for code (e.g. Question 1d), we do not expect you to re-implement low level functions such as matrix multiplication yourself - use numpy
-* For questions where you are asked to plot the the data and the specific split is not specified (e.g. Question 3b), you should plot the train data
+* For questions where you are asked to plot the the data and the specific split is not specified, you should plot the train data
 * Do not split any of the data into train and validation unless requested to do so